Motif Prediction with Graph Neural Networks: Motif Prediction: Formal Statement and Score Functions

-\vspaceSQ{-0.3em} To obtain the exact form of $s(M)$, we harness existing link prediction scores for edges from $E_M$, when deriving $s(M)$ (details in~\cref{sec:ind}--\cref{sec:cor}).
+A specific motif score function $s(M)$ will heavily depend on a targeted problem.
+In general, we define $s(M)$ as a function of $V_M$ and $E^*_M$; $s(M) = s(V_M, E^*_M)$.
+Here, $E^{*}_{M} = E_{M} \cup \overline{E}_{M,\mathcal{D}}$ are all the edges ``that matter'': both edges in a motif ($E_{M}$) and the deal-breaker edges ($\overline{E}_{M,\mathcal{D}}$).
+To obtain the exact form of $s(M)$, we harness existing link prediction scores for edges from $E_M$, when deriving $s(M)$ (details in~\cref{sec:ind}--\cref{sec:cor}).
 When using first-order link prediction methods (e.g., Jaccard), $s(M)$ depends on $V_M$ and potential direct neighbors.
 With higher-order methods (e.g., Katz~\cite{katz1953new} or Adamic-Adar~\cite{adamic2003friends}), a larger part of the graph that is ``around $V_M$'' is considered for computing $s(M)$.
-Here, our evaluation (details in Section~\ref{sec:eval}) shows that, similarly to link prediction schemes~\cite{zhang2018link}, it is enough to consider a small part of $G$ (1-2 hops away from $V_M$) to achieve high prediction accuracy for motifs.
+Here, our evaluation (cf.~Section~\ref{sec:eval}) shows that, similarly to link prediction~\cite{zhang2018link}, it is enough to consider a small part of $G$ (1-2 hops away from $V_M$) to achieve high prediction accuracy for motifs.

-\vspaceSQ{-0.3em} However, we observe that simply extending link prediction fails to account for possible \emph{correlations} between edges forming the motif (i.e., edges in~$E_M$).
+\vspaceSQT{-0.3em} Still, simply extending link prediction fails to account for possible \emph{correlations} between edges forming the motif (i.e., edges in~$E_M$).
 Specifically, the appearance of some edges may impact (positively or negatively) the chances of one or more other edges in~$E_M$.
 We provide score functions that consider such correlations in~\cref{sec:cor}.

 \if 0 In general, one could define $s(M)$ as a function of the whole graph $G = (V,E)$.
 However, considering \emph{all} vertices and edges when predicting a single motif would lead to large overheads. \fi